Dari94/Data-Wrangling/README.md

  <br />● Storing, analyzing, and visualizing your wrangled data
  <br />● Reporting data wrangling efforts data analyses and visualizations
 <br />__Data__
-The WeRateDogs Twitter provides their archive twitter_archive_enhanced.csv for the use of this project.
+<br />The WeRateDogs Twitter provides their archive twitter_archive_enhanced.csv for the
+use of this project.
 The archive contains basic tweet data for all 5000+ of their tweets, but not everything.
 The file contains columns that need to be assessed and cleaned.